George Floyd protests in Idaho: Sandpoint

-On June 4, over 100 people gathered at the Long Bridge to protest the murder of George Floyd.
+For at least three days beginning on June 2, demonstrators gathered at the Long Bridge to protest the murder of George Floyd.
+The third protest on June 4 featured at least 100 protesters.

 Twin Falls

-Almost 300 attended a peaceful vigil on June 2.
+On June 2, almost 300 people attended a peaceful vigil at Twin Falls City Park, where a moment of silence was held for eight minutes and forty-six seconds.
+Among those who gave speeches was Armenian refugee and author Liyah Babayan, who compared the killings of black Americans by police officers to the Armenian genocide.

 Victor

 On June 6, over 200 people marched in protest of the murder of George Floyd.
 At the intersection of Main and Enter Streets, the protesters kneeled for eight minutes and forty-six seconds to honor Floyd.